Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 Green Smoothies for Pregnancy

-Some women may prefer green smoothies for pregnancy, so many of these are healthy pregnancy smoothies with spinach or other greens.
+Some women prefer lighter green smoothies for pregnancy, so many of these are healthy pregnancy smoothies with spinach or other dark leafy greens.

 Green Smoothies for Pregnancy